mimemo/MdHTMLer-docs/README.md

 ## Usage:
-1. prepare a folder containing markdown files
+1. Prepare a folder containing markdown files
-2. specify the folder you prepared in 1.
+2. Drop folder that you prepared in step 1.
-3. specify the destination folder
-4. (Optional) Change the title of the table of contents.
-5. (Optional) Specify the table of contents icon (click the gray button)
-6. click the Export button
+3. Click the Export button
-7. If all goes well, you will have an HTML file in the destination folder.
+4. If all goes well, you will have an HTML file in the destination folder.

 ## History

+### ver 1.6 (2022/07/27)
+- UI improvements.
+- Fixed bugs

 ### ver 1.5 (2021/08/11)
 - User can select table of contents icon.